richardye101/Plannr/README.md

 - Kristi Dodaj

 ## Accounts
-1. Student
-Student accounts have access to a timetable planner.
+1. Student accounts have access to a timetable planner.
 They can save what courses they have taken on their account, and the planner will tell them which courses they are eligible for, and what term the courses will be offered.

-2. Admin Accounts
-Admin accounts can edit the pre-requisites for a course, and what terms they will be offered in.
+2. Admin accounts can edit the pre-requisites for a course, and what terms they will be offered in.